darthorimar/rekot/ReadMe.md

 As a workaround:
 - On Mac systems, ReKot occasionally fully refreshes the screen at some interval.
 - You can press `Ctrl+R` to manually refresh the screen.

+## 🛠️ Building/Developing ReKot

+Currently, ReKot depends on the [Kotlin Analysis API](https://kotlin.github.io/analysis-api) with a few patches on top.
+These patches are in my fork of the Kotlin repository, in the branch `rekot`: https://github.com/darthorimar/kotlin/tree/rekot.

+To start developing/building ReKot:

+1. Clone the Kotlin on the branch `rekot` repository from https://github.com/darthorimar/kotlin/tree/rekot.
+2. Run `./gradlew installIdeArtifacts -Ppublish.ide.plugin.dependencies=true` in the cloned repository.
+This will install the Analysis API to your Maven Local.
+3. Now you can start working in the ReKot repository, and it can be imported into IntelliJ IDEA.
+4. Gradle tasks:
+    - `:app:buildProd` - This will create a release (a shadow jar) in `app/build/libs/rekot-VERSION.jar`.
+    - `:app:run` - Run the app in the Swing-based terminal emulator, which sometimes can look quite blurry, but it's useful for debugging.